Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet: The results

-After discussing the stability analysis of the two extreme cases of current sheets, we now move on to present the main subject matter results by plotting the time evolution of the sum of background and beam VDF parallel to the magnetic field component, i.e. $f_e(p_\parallel)\equiv f_e(p_y)$ for the different numerical Runs 1-6 in Fig.(\ref{fig3}).
-Panels (a)-(d) have a common feature in that as the time progresses VDF parallel to the magnetic field component always maintains a positive slope.
+After discussing the stability analysis of the two extreme cases of current sheets, we now move on to present the main subject matter results by plotting the time evolution of the sum of background and beam VDF parallel to the magnetic field component, i.e. $f_e(p_\parallel)\equiv f_e(p_y)$ for the different numerical Runs 1-6 in Fig.(\ref{fig3}). {The VDF is calculated using EPOCH code's built-in capability to integrate over all spatial coordinates, i.e. we produce and investigate VDF for the entire simulation domain.} Panels (a)-(d) have a common feature in that as the time progresses VDF parallel to the magnetic field component always maintains a positive slope.
 This is especially evident in panel (a) for which the condition for non-conservation of electron magnetic moment is fulfilled, i.e. $r_{\rm L}/R_{\rm MH}=1.6>1$.
 We gather that Red curve starts to show a beginning of the quasi-linear relaxation, but as the time passes Green, Blue, Cyan and Gold color lines overlap as if the time evolution stops and VDF has always a positive slope $\partial f / \partial p_\parallel \equiv \partial f / \partial p_y > 0$.
 Note that the quasi-linear relaxation time for our PIC simulations as $T_{\rm QL}=1/0.005/\pi\approx64/\omega_{\rm pe} \ll t_{\rm END}=2500\omega_{\rm pe}$ for Run 1.
 The same ($T_{\rm QL} \ll t_{\rm END}$) is true for all other numerical runs.
 In panels (b), (c) and (d) we see similar behaviour as in panel (a), but less drastic.
 For these three cases, while $r_{\rm L}/R_{\rm MH}$ has the following values $0.81,0.53,0.32$, which are not strictly speaking satisfying $r_{\rm L}/R_{\rm MH} \gtrapprox 1$ i.e. the condition for non-conservation of electron magnetic moment, but the values are not far from unity.
 The drastic difference in the behaviour appears in panels (e) and (f) where Gold color line shows a clear plateau formation, which is an indication of the end of the quasi-linear relaxation process.
 That is why we actually stopped the simulation in these two cases at $t_{\rm END}\omega_{\rm pe}=500$.
 Note that in panel (f) the Gold color line even shows a small negative slope, this could be due to the finite difference effects present in the numerical simulation causing a numerical dissipation (damping).